dudeperf3ct/dudeperf3ct.github.io/content/posts/implement_pipeline_parallelism.md

 Because each stage owns a disjoint subset of the parameters, each stage can apply its optimizer step independently after the backward pass completes.

+{{< figure align=center src="/images/forward_backward_pp.png">}}

+Here is what the flow for forward and backward pass looks like for splitting 6 layers across 3 GPUs.
+It saves activations across the pipeline stages which are reused for calculating backward gradients.

 ## Hypothesis

 Before implementing and profiling the schedules, it is useful to write down the patterns we expect to see.